Loading figure…

 “Supports background checks but not assault rifle ban.”

-Hawley has criticized the Affordable Care Act and has called for its repeal, arguing it is unconstitutional.
-He supports protections for individuals with preexisting conditions but advocates for a system that does not rely on the ACA.
+Hawley has criticized the Affordable Care Act and supports repealing it while advocating for protections for individuals with preexisting conditions through alternative means.

-Hawley has criticized the Affordable Care Act and has called for its repeal, arguing it is unconstitutional.
-He supports protections for individuals with preexisting conditions but advocates for a system that does not rely on the ACA.
+Hawley has criticized the Affordable Care Act and supports repealing it while advocating for protections for individuals with preexisting conditions through alternative means.

 “ObamaCare was never constitutional.”